benlau/qsyncable/README.md

 ![QSyncable Application Architecture](https://raw.githubusercontent.com/benlau/qsyncable/master/docs/qsyncable-application-architecture-example.png)

 In QSyncable application, ListModel only keep a copy of the data. it is meaningless for UI components to modify it.
 Instead, UI components should ask to update the data source and trigger synchronization afterward.
-The component for “update” and “query” is in fact separated.
+The component for “updates” and “queries” is in fact separated.
 (More information in this [article](https://medium.com/@benlaud/action-dispatcher-design-pattern-for-qml-c350b1d2a7e7#.mi3b8hbuv) )

 Why use QSyncable for C++?
 --------------------------